SausageMuffins/Mind-Palace/Notes/Machine Learning/Optimization in Machine Learning.md

 ## Overview

-This algorithm is literally just finding the global minimum point in a hyperplane.
-The main idea is to move in the opposite direction of the gradient to go to the steepest point.
+The main idea here for all the optimization algorithms is that we want to move in the opposite direction of the gradient such that we decrease the calculated loss.

-**==WE JUST WANT TO MINIMIZE LOSS IN EVERY CASE!==**
+The loss functions can come in many forms but the main objective is the same: ==minimize the loss!==

 ---